felixlopz/hubrise-test-task/content/apps/uber-eats/faqs/en/create-deal-in-uber-eats.md

 ---
-title: Can I Create a Deal in Uber Eats?
+title: How to Create a Deal in Uber Eats?
 position: 7
 layout: documentation
 meta: